Chart Color Schemes

 Roxburgh Park (South) - Somerton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Roxburgh Park (South) - Somerton's dwelling structures, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings.
+Roxburgh Park (South) - Somerton's dwelling structure, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings.
 This is similar to Melbourne metro's distribution of 87.6% houses and 12.4% other dwellings.
-Home ownership in Roxburgh Park (South) - Somerton was higher at 25.9%, with mortgaged properties at 50.6% and rented ones at 23.5%.
-The median monthly mortgage repayment in the area, as of the latest data, was $1,647, below Melbourne metro's average of $1,834.
-The median weekly rent figure for Roxburgh Park (South) - Somerton was $375, slightly higher than Melbourne metro's $369.
-Nationally, mortgage repayments were lower at $1,647 compared to the Australian average of $1,863, while rents were comparable at $375.
+Home ownership in Roxburgh Park (South) - Somerton stood at 25.9%, with mortgaged dwellings at 50.6% and rented ones at 23.5%.
+The median monthly mortgage repayment was $1,647, below Melbourne metro's average of $1,834.
+Median weekly rent in the area was $375, compared to Melbourne metro's $369.
+Nationally, Roxburgh Park (South) - Somerton's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing